 The surveillance programme included both dairy and beef herds.
 The target population of dairy herds consisted of all cattle herds delivering milk to dairies during the sampling period.
-The target population of beef herds was all herds delivering cattle to slaughter in 2020.
+The target population of beef herds was all herds delivering cattle to slaughter in 2021.

-Eighteen per cent of the dairy herds were randomly selected for sampling.
-Bulk milk samples were provided by the dairies.
-From the beef herds, individual blood samples from animals older than 24 months were collected at 21 slaughterhouses, with a maximum of five animals per herd and sampling day.
+Of the Norwegian dairy herds, 19.6% were randomly selected for sampling.
+From the beef cattle herds, individual blood samples from animals older than 24 months were collected at 18 slaughterhouses, with a maximum of five animals per herd and sampling day.

-Bulk milk samples from 1,169 dairy herds were collected and tested.
-A total of 3,709 individual blood samples from 1,258 beef herds were received for analyses in pools (n = 1,621).
-The sampled herds represented approximately 18.4% of the Norwegian cattle herds (Table 1).
+The dairies provided 1,406 bulk milk samples from 1,212 dairy herds.
+A total of 3,952 individual blood samples from 1,413 beef herds were received for analyses in pools (n =1,803).
+The sampled herds represented approximately 20.0% of the Norwegian cattle herds (Table 1).